You can think of getting a personal loan from SoFi in a similar way to getting access to Facebook in the early days.

 Where SoFi stands apart from most lenders is by combining a sense of community with lending.

-And it’s not just its online community that SoFi fosters.
+And SoFi doesn’t just foster an online presence.
 The offline social networking opportunities at SoFi are impressive too.

-Borrowers are invited to private dinners where they can meet other community members as well as to events that educate them on financial matters, such as buying a new home, in addition to regular fun events, like attending a ballgame.
+Borrowers are invited to private dinners where they can meet other community members.
+SoFi hosts regular events to educate members on financial matters, such as buying a new home, as well as regular fun events, like attending a ballgame.

-Plus, SoFi goes the extra mile to help its borrowers get back on their feet if they find themselves out of a job.
-You will find perks like a moratorium on interest until you find a job, and SoFi will help you with your job search.
+And as a top tier lender, the company goes the extra mile to help its borrowers get back on their feet if they find themselves out of a job.
+You will find perks like a moratorium on interest until you find a job, and support when career hunting.

 And that’s all in addition to competitive rates that few rivals can offer.
 Personal lending rates are generally much higher than the typical APR charged by SoFi.